Localization of overdamped bosonic modes and transport in strange metals: Effective theory for overdamped bosonic modes

-Important results for the properties of $\mathcal{S}_\phi+ \mathcal{S}_{\phi d}$ were obtained by Hoyos {\it et al.\/} \cite{Hoyos07,Hoyos09}, building on earlier work \cite{Schmalian02,Schmalian05}.
+For the case of $M \geq 2$ the global O($M$) symmetry is continuous, and important results for the properties of $\mathcal{S}_\phi+ \mathcal{S}_{\phi d}$ were obtained by Hoyos {\it et al.\/} \cite{Hoyos07,Hoyos09}, building on earlier work \cite{CastroNeto1,Schmalian02,Schmalian05}.
 Assuming that the renormalization group flow of $\lambda_j^\prime$ (and also of a spatially random addition to $J$) was towards a broad distribution, Hoyos {\it et al.\/} reached the remarkable conclusion that the low temperature properties near the QCP $\lambda=\lambda_c$ were the same as that of the random transverse field Ising model for insulators {\it without\/} any fermion-induced Landau damping.
 This random Ising model was shown to be described by infinite randomness fixed points by Fisher \cite{DSF92,DSF95} in $d=1$ spatial dimension; numerical studies in $d=2$ \cite{Motrunich00, Pandey23} also support infinite randomness fixed points.
 The argument of Hoyos {\it et al.} relies on the fact that the $|\Omega|$ Landau damping term in $\mathcal{S}_{\phi d}$ is equivalent to a long-range $\phi$-$\phi$ interaction which decays as $1/\tau^2$ in imaginary time.
 Then the quantum dynamics of a droplet which is nearly ordered can be mapped on to the statistical mechanics of a one-dimensional chain of O($M$) spins with an inverse-square interaction; this classical model has no phase transition, but a correlation length which diverges exponentially with the inverse classical `temperature' \cite{Kosterlitz76}.
 This exponentially large correlation length is similar to the exponentially large correlation length of classical Ising chains with short-range interactions \cite{Ising25}, and hence the mapping of Hoyos {\it et al.\/}.
-This mapping can understood as a compensation between the enhancement of local quantum fluctuations in a droplet by the continuous symmetry, and the suppression of quantum fluctuations by the fermion-induced dissipation, leading to a mapping to a non-dissipative quantum system with a discrete symmetry.
+This mapping can be understood as a compensation between the enhancement of local quantum fluctuations in a droplet by the continuous symmetry, and the suppression of quantum fluctuations by the fermion-induced dissipation, leading to a mapping to a non-dissipative quantum system with a discrete symmetry.
+For the case of $M = 1$, the ordered droplets have no additional fluctuations, leading to the destruction of the Griffiths phase and a smearing of the QCP \cite{VojtaIsing1,VojtaIsing2}.